-Pledged $24,000 to assist INWR with an educational trailer which will be used for outreach.
+Donated $25,000 to assist INWR with an educational trailer which is being used for outreach.

 Swallow Hollow Nature Trail completed and dedicated.
 FINWR provided partnerships, financing, planning and volunteer hours to complete this $500,000 project, which is now used for pleasure and educational programs.
 There is now a Guide-by-Cell opportunity along this trail!

-Provided benches and rehabilitation to Kanyoo Trail so that visitors can view wildlife and nature.
+Provided benches, interpretive signs and rehabilitation for Kanyoo Trail so that visitors can view wildlife and nature.
 Partnered with the Boy Scouts, Iroquois Job Corps, and HSBC for this project.
-Interpretive signs created and installed.

-FINWR continues to support and new interpretive trail available near the Visitor Center.
+FINWR continues to support the new Headquarters Trail available near the Visitor Center.